f5devcentral/f5-agility-labs-nginx/docs/class10/module5/module5.rst

 Module 5 - API Team - Publish API v2.0
 ######################################

-In this class, the API Team just get notified DevOps and API Dev pushed a new version (v2) of the API.
-This version add a new micro-service (/colors).
+In this class, the API Team was just notified that the DevOps and API Developers pushed a new version (v2) of the API.
+This version adds a new micro-service (/colors).
-A new swagger file has been provided by those teams.
+A new Swagger file has been provided by those teams.

 https://app.swaggerhub.com/apis/F5EMEASSA/API-Sentence-2022/v2